bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_0.md

 <a href="https://community.canvaslms.com/t5/Student-Guide/How-do-I-upload-a-file-as-an-assignment-submission-in-Canvas/ta-p/274" target="_blank">Need help submitting a file to Canvas?
 See this video.</a>

-> **Note**: You will not receive feedback from the autograder on your assignment until AFTER the final due date (which is the "available until date on Canvas").

-* * *

-## Requesting an extension
-If you need to request an extension on this assignment use the <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLScZd-_OCJp8A3r5o3Eia729HL4O--JSVhfm_g0yjWFnMZPu6w/viewform?usp=sf_link">Extension Request form</a>.
-Please see the Syllabus for requirements.
-Your extension is automatically accepted if you meet the conditions.
-You will see your due date on Canvas update 24 hours prior to the original deadline.
+> **Note**: You won't receive feedback from the autograder for about 15 minutes after you submit.
+Once it runs your submission, you'll see a comment with an "HTML" file attached on your submission.
+These files are openable in a web browser (e.g. Safari, Chrome, etc.) and show the results of the tests on your program.
+If you fail or receive an error on a test, you can use the report to diagnose the problem and resubmit.

+{% include submission_details.md %}